Ukrainian presidency: 10 killed in latest Russian shelling

-KYIV, Ukraine (AP) — Russian shelling killed at least 10 Ukrainian civilians and wounded 20 others in a day, the office of Ukraine’s president reported Friday as the country worked to recover from an earlier wave of Russian missile strikes and drone attacks.
+KYIV, Ukraine (AP) — Russian shelling killed at least 10 Ukrainian civilians and wounded 20 others in a day, the office of Ukraine’s president said Friday as the country worked to recover from an earlier wave of Russian missile strikes and drone attacks.

-The new casualties included the deaths of at least two civilians in the southern city of Kherson, which Ukrainian troops recaptured in November, and two more in eastern Ukraine’s Donetsk province.
+The new deaths included at least two civilians in the southern city of Kherson, which Ukrainian troops recaptured in November, and two more in eastern Ukraine’s Donetsk province.
 The missiles and self-propelled drones Russian forces fired Thursday hit deeper into Ukrainian territory, killing at least 11 people.

-The bombardment followed announcements by the United States and Germany of plans to ship powerful tanks to help Ukraine defend itself.
+The bombardments followed announcements by the United States and Germany of plans to ship powerful tanks to help Ukraine defend itself.
 Other Western countries said they also would share modern tanks from their stockpiles.

 Moscow has bristled at the move, and accused Western nations of entering a new level of confrontation with Russia.

-Gov. Pavlo Kyrylenko of the eastern Donetsk region said the Russian military used phosphorus munitions in shelling the village of Zvanivka.
-The village is located about 20 kilometers north of Bakhmut, a city that has become the focus of a grueling battle in recent months.
+Donetsk Gov. Pavlo Kyrylenko said the Russian military used fiercely-burning phosphorus munitions in its shelling of the village of Zvanivka, about 20 kilometers north of Bakhmut, a city that has become the focus of a grueling standoff in recent months.
 The shelling also damaged apartment buildings and two schools in the nearby town of Vuhledar, Kyrylenko said.

 The governor of the neighboring Luhansk region, Serhii Haidai, said Ukrainian shelling hit two Russian bases in the occupied towns of Kreminna and Rubizhne, killing and wounding “dozens” of Russian soldiers.
 His claim couldn’t be independently verified.